 Property that is not generally divisible in a divorce includes assets acquired before the marriage, personal injury settlements, an inheritance, gifts from non-spouses, and property derived solely from otherwise separate assets.
-However, one spouse may introduce a binding prenuptial agreement altering the default classification of property or argue that separate assets had transformed into marital property.
-Legal professionals might help spouses classify and value the assets subject to property division during divorce proceedings.
+However, one spouse may introduce a binding pre-nuptial agreement altering the default classification of property or argue that separate assets had transformed into marital property.
+A property division lawyer in Saratoga springs might help spouses classify and value the assets subject to property division during divorce proceedings.

 Common Holdings Subject to Property Division in Saratoga Springs

 Disputes may arise if the couple treated legally separate assets as marital property, such as a home purchased by one spouse before the marriage but improved and cared for by the other spouse.
 Attorneys could argue that otherwise separate property became part of the marital estate or they could request the value of the other spouse’s contributions to an individual holding.

 The following items may qualify as marital assets regardless of title:

 - Home furnishings, clothing, and jewelry